rpazyaquian/wdi_3_rails_miniproject/README.md

 * Outputs a list of characters in order of their job.
   * e.g., tanks, then dips, then healers.
   * So I'd go Party.characters.each |character| puts character.name character.job etc. and it'd be in order.
+  * Having trouble figuring this out.
+The order is:
+    * Tank
+    * DPS
+    * Healer
+  * but I don't quite know how to say "tank comes before dps comes before healer".

+## Character

+* Outputs job attribute as a properly formatted string.
+  * e.g. :tank --> "Tank", :dps --> "DPS", :healer -> "Healer"
+  * Is there a nicer way to do this than a conditional statement?